viniciusaportela/minecraft-data-js/minecraft-region/readme.md

 # minecraft-region

+> ⚠️ Warning: This repository was adapted from https://github.com/maxogden/minecraft-region
+> To be used for the most recent minecraft versions

 parses chunks out of a minecraft region file

 extracted from code originally written by @ithkuil for [mcchunkloader](https://github.com/ithkuil/mcchunkloader), turned into a module and now maintained by @maxogden